howtographql/howtographql/content/backend/graphql-python/4-authentication.md

 </Instruction>

-Execute the following code on the GraphiQL interface:
+Execute the following code in the GraphiQL interface:

 ![](https://i.imgur.com/dyRB15P.png)

-On the response, you already can see the new user.
+In the response, you already can see the new user.
 Hurray!

 ### Querying the Users
 Let's create a query for listing all users:

 <Instruction>

-On the `users/schema.py` file, add the following:
+In the `users/schema.py` file, add the following:

 ```python(path=".../graphql-python/hackernews/user/schema.py")
 # ...code